 At Stage One, we were not seeking a design but a demonstration of qualifications: company information; details of the proposed team; relevant experience; and an initial response to the brief as set out in the Search Statement.

 Please note the first stage is now closed.
 The shortlist of six teams was announced in May 2019.

 Stage Two — Design Concept

-Stage Two is an intense design period for a shortlist of at least five teams.
-Shortlisted teams will be invited to a site visit and seminar in Parramatta and will receive further detailed briefing information.
-An honorarium of AUD $150,000 will be paid to each shortlisted team that submits a compliant tender.
-A technical panel will review the entries and produce a report for the jury, who will conduct interviews and select a winner.
+Stage Two was an intense design period for the shortlist of six teams.
+During this period, the shortlisted teams attended a site visit and seminar in Parramatta and received further detailed briefing information.
+An honorarium of AUD $150,000 was paid to each shortlisted team that submitted a compliant tender.
+A technical panel reviewed the entries and produced a report for the jury.

 Further details can be found in the Search Statement.